Wholesale Real Estate Contract: Template & FREE PDF Download

 As we have discussed these contracts in terms of a seller, wholesaler, and buyer, who falls into the category of being a buyer?
 Who buys wholesale real estate contracts?

-• Property Developers: Property developers purchase these contracts hoping to find land that is able to be developed.
+- Property Developers: Property developers purchase these contracts, hoping to find land that can be developed.
 The property is then torn down or scraped, then used to build on.
-An assemblage of contiguous properties is also a possibility out of these contracts for property developers.
+An assemblage of contiguous properties is also a possibility for property developers from these contracts.
 This is when an investor owns a large area of properties which results in a larger site to develop a larger, more valuable structure, such as an apartment complex or business.

 Additionally, wholesalers themselves participate and purchase these contracts.
 Depending on the property and profit they get off of it, they may choose to buy contracts to sell to other investors in their network or keep it as an income-producing rental property.